 Use the following example to add a new record to the Expense Report App that has also been used for the past cli-kintone tutorials.
-Refer to the article Creating an App from the Marketplace from the Kintone Help Center for information on adding sample Apps.
+Refer to the article Creating an App from the Marketplace from the Kintone Help for information on adding sample Apps.

 STEP 1 Prepare a CSV file for adding records